Five-year survival rate

-The five-year survival rate is a type of survival rate for estimating the prognosis of a particular disease, normally calculated from the point of diagnosis.
+The five-year survival rate is a type of survival rate used to estimate the prognosis of a particular disease, normally calculated from the point of diagnosis.
 Lead time bias from earlier diagnosis can affect interpretation of the five-year survival rate.
 There are absolute and relative survival rates, but the latter are more useful and commonly used.

 Relative and absolute rates

 Five-year relative survival rates are more commonly cited in cancer statistics.
 Five-year absolute survival rates may sometimes also be cited.